 University of New Hampshire

-- University ArchivesThis series contains the photos of the Women's and Men's Gymnastics Teams at the University of New Hampshire.
-Records are also available, filed under UA 16/1/8
+- University ArchivesThis series contains the photographs of the University of New Hampshire Baseball Team.
+Records and other papers are also available, filed under UA 16/1/14

 - Special CollectionsOrmond Armstrong Roberts (1913-2005) was a First Lieutenant in the 168th Infantry, 34th Infantry Division when he was captured in February 1943 at the battle of Sidi Bou Zid in Tunisia and taken via Naples and the Brenner Pass, initially to a British grand blessé camp for a while and eventually by…